BWibo/3dcitydb-mkdocs/docs/usage-contrib.md

-## Usage instructions

-In dieser Sektion findest du Hinweise, wie du effektiv mit der Prozessdokumentation arbeiten kannst.

-### How to search

-Die effizienteste Möglichkeit Dinge in der Dokumentation zu finden, ist die Suchfunktion.
-Nur ein Schlagwort wird in vielen Fällen schon ausreichen, um die richtige Seite zu finden.
+---
+title: Usage and contribution
+subtitle: How to use this documentation efficiently and how to contribute.
+description:
+# icon: material/emoticon-happy
+# status:
+#   new: Recently added
+---

+This documentation is made with [`mkdocs`](https://www.mkdocs.org/) and [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material).
+Here you will find instructions on how to work effectively with the documentation and how to contribute.

+### Search and page navigation

+The most efficient way to find things in the documentation is to use the search function.
+In many cases, just one keyword will be enough to find the right page.
+You can access the search function using the search bar at the top or keyboard shortcuts.

 #### Keyboard shortcuts

-Die großartige [Suchfunktion](https://squidfunk.github.io/mkdocs-material/plugins/search/){target="_blank"} lässt sich komfortabel über die Tastatur steuern.
-Das gleich gilt für die Navigation zwischen Seiten.
-Für die Suchfunktion gibt zwei Modi:

-:   Dieser Modus ist aktiv, wenn die _Suche fokussiert_ ist.
-Er bietet mehrere Tasten, um die Suche über die Tastatur zugänglich und navigierbar zu machen:
+The [search function](https://squidfunk.github.io/mkdocs-material/plugins/search/){target=“_blank”} can be conveniently controlled via the keyboard.
+The same applies to navigation between pages.
+There are two modes for the search function:

+: This mode is active when the _search bar is focused_.
+It offers several keys to make the search accessible and navigable via the keyboard:

-    * ++arrow-down++ , ++arrow-up++ : Nächstes/Vorheriges Suchergebnis auswählen
+    * ++arrow-down++ , ++arrow-up++ : Select next/previous search result
-    * ++esc++ , ++tab++ : Suchdialog schließen
+    * ++esc++ , ++tab++ : Close search dialog
-    * ++enter++ : Suchergebnis öffnen
+    * ++enter++ : Open search result

-:   Dieser Modus ist aktiv, wenn _Suche nicht fokussiert ist_ und wenn es kein anderes fokussiertes Element gibt, das für Tastatureingaben empfänglich ist.
-Die folgenden Tasten sind gebunden:
+: This mode is active when _search bar is not focused_ and when there is no other focused element that is receptive to keyboard input.
+The following keys are bound:

-    * ++f++ , ++s++ , ++slash++ : Suchdialog öffnen
+    * ++f++ , ++s++ , ++slash++ : Open search dialog
-    * ++p++ , ++comma++ : Nächste Seite
+    * ++p++ , ++comma++ : Next page
-    * ++n++ , ++period++ : Vorherige Seite
+    * ++n++ , ++period++ : Previous page

-[Hier](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/?h=keyboard#keyboard-shortcuts){target="_blank"} gibt es weitere Infos zur Erstellung von eigenen Tastenkombinationen.
+See [here](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/?h=keyboard#keyboard-shortcuts){target=“_blank”} for more information on creating your own key combinations.

 ## How to contribute

+### Setup development environment

 - VS Code und Extensions auflisten!